 Baucus Leaders Program

-The Max S. Baucus Institute invites applications from University of Montana undergraduate and graduate students for an opportunity to be part of the third class of Baucus Leaders in the summer of 2020.
 The Institute recognizes that, much like Ambassador Baucus’s own life experiences, it is the public service experiences that we can provide to students that will inspire them to engage in meaningful work to benefit society.
-The Institute seeks ten exceptional Montana college students to make up our third class of Baucus Leaders.
+The Institute seeks ten exceptional Montana college students to make up our fourth class of Baucus Leaders.

 Each internship will start on or around June 1 and end on or around August 1.
 Baucus Leaders will be given a $4,250 stipend to defray the costs of airfare to and from Washington, D.C., housing, and food during the two-month internship.
 The Baucus Leader will be solely responsible for any expenses incurred during the internship period over and above this amount.